Alepacox/Onos-Mininet_Docker-Compose/README.md

 > docker exec -it mininet-c python topology.py

-I also provided a START.sh script that asks directily if you want to create a new topology** while starting the containers.
+I also provided a start.sh script that asks directily if you want to create a new topology** while starting the containers.
 (the script refers to gnome terminal: if you don't have it, just replace it with the one that you use)

 ** **This requires that the following app are enabled at the Onos controller (disabled by default): OpenFlow Agent, OpenFlow Base Provider and OpenFlow Provider Suite**